USAble Life is ready to provide assistance during the COVID-19 outbreak

 Long Term Disability (LTD)

-A coronavirus diagnosis would likely may be payable under LTD if all other requirements are met, including elimination period and disability definitions.
+A coronavirus diagnosis may be payable under LTD if all other requirements are met, including elimination period and disability definitions.
 Quarantined individuals without a diagnosis and without symptoms would not generally be covered as a disability.
 Waiver of premium may apply to life and disability products while on long term disability.

 COVID-19 is covered for our group and voluntary life insurance products.
 Benefits would be paid according to provisions in the policy.